ABOUT THE DANCES

 The original singer is not Jewish nor the song is not about Israel or anything else, Daklon made it Jewish by keeping the tune and writing a new words about returning to the home land.

-3. Victor Gabai's new dance Ani Lo Me'Ohav was a song by Australian group Air Supply, translated recently to Hebrew and sung by an Israeli singer (Kochav Nolad).
+3. Victor Gabai's dance Ani Lo Me'Ohav was a song by Australian group Air Supply, translated recently to Hebrew and sung by an Israeli singer (Kochav Nolad).

 5. All our early song and dances from Gurit Kadmon and Rivkah Shturman in the 1940's were to Russian songs.
 Krakoviak, Mazurkah, Cherkessia kfulah, Troikah, Karaboushkah were all foreign songs.